fcarvalhopacheco/HOW2/1.macos_catalina_setup/myOSsetup.md

   ## 12 - Python Enviroment
    1. There are many ways to install/create Python working Enviroments.
 However, I will be using conda package manager with miniconda and the conda-forge package collection, which provides platform-independent package management for Python and other softwares in self-contained user-specific enviroments.

    2. Why this way?
-It seems the science community has adopted Anaconda (conda) distribution to create and manage python project enviroments.
+It seems the science community has adopted Anaconda (=miniconda+150packages) distribution to create and manage python project enviroments.
 Please check [Introduction to Conda for (Data) Scientists](https://carpentries-incubator.github.io/introduction-to-conda-for-data-scientists/setup/) to learn more about it.
-Ps. miniconda is the small version of anaconda.
+Ps. miniconda(=conda+python+basic packages) is the small version of anaconda.

    3. Other ways?
 Please check [The definitive guide to setup my Python workspace](https://medium.com/@henriquebastos/the-definitive-guide-to-setup-my-python-workspace-628d68552e14), by Henrique Bastos.
 Its a great tutorial to config your machine with pyenv, virtualenv ...